claclacla/PureSrc-A-functional-programming-approach-to-the-repository-pattern/README.md

 # Modify the npm package version on webpack/build/package.json

-# Build the new npm version using the previous command
+# Build the new npm version using the Build section command

 # Connect to the PureSrc container
 sudo docker exec -it PureSrc bash